Finite- and Large- Sample Inference for Model and Coefficients in High-dimensional Linear Regression with Repro Samples: Introduction

 \subsection{Organization}

 The paper is organized as follows.
-Section~\ref{sec:model:inference} provides a repro sampling framework for the inference of model selection in high-dimensional linear models, and provides both finite-sample and large-sample guarantees.
-Section~\ref{sec:coef} studies the inference of regression coefficients, including $\bbeta_0^{full}$ and any linear transformation of $\bbeta_0^{full}$, and further extends to the inference of any function of $\bbeta_0^{full}$.
-Section~\ref{sec:simulation} provides numerical illustrations of our proposed method, and compare the coverage and the size of the constructed confidence sets with the state-of-art debiased LASSO method.
-In Section~\ref{sec:tech_proof}, we present technical proofs of our main results.
+Section~\ref{sec:finding_cand} provides a data-driven approach to effectively construct a set of candidate models that will include the true model $\tau_0$ with a high (close to 1) probability.
+Section~\ref{Sec:CS} utilizes the candidate set to construct a level-$\alpha$ confidence set for $\tau_0$, and provides both finite-sample and large-sample guarantees.
+Section~\ref{sec:coef} studies the inference problems of regression coefficients, including inference for $\bbeta_0^{full},$ linear transformations of $\bbeta_0^{full}$ and functions of $\bbeta_0^{full}$.
+Section~\ref{sec:simulation} provides numerical illustrations of the proposed methods and compares the coverage and size of the constructed confidence sets with the bootstrap and state-of-the-art debiased Lasso methods.
+In Section~\ref{sec:real_data}, we perform a real data analysis.
 Section~\ref{sec:discussion} concludes the paper with a discussion of our results and future research directions.
-The proofs of other results and technical lemmas are deferred to the Appendix.
+Theoretical proofs, technical lemmas, as well as additional discussions and numerical results are deferred to Appendices~\ref{sec:constraint}--\ref{sec:joint_beta_full} in the supplementary materials.